 Over the 9-month recovery effort at the World Trade Center (known then as “Ground Zero”), the victims’ remains and 1.8 million tons of debris were removed from the hallowed site.

 The needs of responders change over time, and our long-term support services continue to evolve to meet those needs.
-Today, VOICES Connects includes individual consultation and referrals, discussion and support groups, online forums, and webinars.
+Today, VOICES Support Programs includes individual consultation and referrals, discussion and support groups, online forums, and webinars.
 Survivors and their families continue to actively participate in our Annual September Conference.
 Learn More.

 VOICES Coronavirus Response Program - was launched to provide information and support for our families and communities in the aftermath of the pandemic outbreak.
 VOICES developed programs based on our lessons learned to promote healing and build resilience during this unpredictable time.
 Learn more